Mount Aspiring National Park: Geography

+Glaciers

+Mount Aspiring is still home to over 100 glaciers, that contributed to the formation of the valleys in the national park.
+U-shaped valleys with steep sides can be found throughout Mount Aspiring National Park, which was formed through glaciation in the region 16,000 –18,000 years ago during the Ōtira Ice Age.

+Conservation and human interaction

 Visitor centre

 The Mount Aspiring National Park visitor centre is located in Wānaka on the Corner of Ardmore St and Ballentyne Rd.

-Tramping and hiking
+Activities

-Popular tramping tracks in the park include:
+Popular tramping and hiking tracks in the park include: